rfeinberg3/rfeinberg3/README.md

 # Ryan Feinberg - Software & AI Engineer

 Welcome to my GitHub portfolio!
-I am Software Developer with a strong foundation in AI/ML and Deep Learning.
-I have a passion for creative AI solutions and products.
+As a Software Developer with a robust foundation in AI, Machine Learning, and Deep Learning, I am passionate about crafting innovative AI solutions and products.
+My expertise lies in leveraging advanced technologies to develop creative and impactful applications.

 ## Overview